Correlation Between Royal Bank and Bank of Montreal

 Pair Corralation between Royal Bank and Bank of Montreal

-Assuming the 90 days trading horizon Royal Bank is expected to generate 6.97 times less return on investment than Bank of Montreal.
-But when comparing it to its historical volatility, Royal Bank of is 3.0 times less risky than Bank of Montreal.
-It trades about 0.07 of its potential returns per unit of risk.
-Bank of Montreal is currently generating about 0.15 of returns per unit of risk over similar time horizon.
-If you would invest 13,004 in Bank of Montreal on November 20, 2024 and sell it today you would earn a total of 1,317 from holding Bank of Montreal or generate 10.13% return on investment over 90 days.
+Assuming the 90 days trading horizon Royal Bank of is expected to generate 0.25 times more return on investment than Bank of Montreal.
+However, Royal Bank of is 4.02 times less risky than Bank of Montreal.
+It trades about 0.0 of its potential returns per unit of risk.
+Bank of Montreal is currently generating about -0.01 per unit of risk.
+If you would invest 2,445 in Royal Bank of on December 30, 2024 and sell it today you would lose (2.00) from holding Royal Bank of or give up 0.08% of portfolio value over 90 days.

 Time Period | 3 Months [change] |